-The results in the current study support previous research findings that group shared storybook reading has beneficial effects on younger children's vocabulary development (Aram 2006; Biemiller and Boote 2006; Bowyer-Crane et al. 2008; Munro, Lee, and Baker 2008; Roskos and Burstein 2011; Sénéchal 1997; Silverman and Hines 2009; Whitehead 2002; Zevenbergen, Whitehurst, and Zevenbergen 2003).
-It builds upon Roskos and Burstein's study (2011) and replicates many of their strategies, supporting the use of dialogic discussion during storybook reading to support vocabulary development.
-It also builds on Haley et al (2017) in that it found results on standardised instruments for receptive vocabulary.
+The results in the current study support previous research findings that group shared storybook reading has beneficial effects on younger children's vocabulary development (Aram 2006; Biemiller and Boote 2006; Bowyer-Crane et al. 2008; Silverman and Hines 2009; Sénéchal 1997a; Whitehead 2002; Munro, Lee, and Baker 2008; Roskos and Burstein 2011; Zevenbergen, Whitehurst, and Zevenbergen 2003).

-The findings in the current study also corroborate existing literature, which has suggested that shared reading with an adult combined with another medium of instruction, e.g. pretend play, can improve children's vocabulary (Aram 2006; Haley et al. 2017; Wasik, Bond, and Hindman 2006).
+The findings in the current study also corroborate existing literature, which has suggested that shared reading with an adult combined with another medium of instruction, e.g. pretend play, can improve children's vocabulary (Harris et al., 2011).